PlumpMath/spring-classloader-ejb-access/README.md

 * [ClassLoaderAwareJndiTemplate](./src/main/java/com/github/djarosz/spring/ejb/access/ClassLoaderAwareJndiTemplate.java)
   used to look up remote session beans in context of given classloader

-## Example bean definiotions to connect to WAS stateles session bean
+## Example bean definitions required to connect to WAS stateless session bean

 Use this to connect to Websphere Application Server secured StatelessSession beans.
 You need to set these to be set as system properties (witch -D jvm params):